Pikaday/Pikaday/README.md

 * `onOpen` callback function for when the picker becomes visible
 * `onClose` callback function for when the picker is hidden
 * `onDraw` callback function for when the picker draws a new month
+* `onToString` callback function for when the picker outputs to the bound form field
+*
 ## jQuery Plugin

 The normal version of Pikaday does not require jQuery, however there is a jQuery plugin if that floats your boat (see `plugins/pikaday.jquery.js` in the repository).
 This version requires jQuery, naturally, and can be used like other plugins: